traefik/traefik/docs/content/routing/entrypoints.md

 ??? info "Docker"

     Publish the ports only on the desired addresses.
-The network ip address of the host is not visible.
+The ip address of the host is not visible.

     ```yaml
     service: